dev-anshu-singh/Invoicely/README.md

 # Invoicely

-Invoicely is an AI-powered invoice ingestion and analysis app.
-It accepts invoice PDFs and images, extracts structured invoice data, stores it in SQLite for exact reporting, stores searchable summaries in ChromaDB for semantic lookup, and exposes a conversational assistant for asking questions about the invoice history.
+Invoicely is an agentic RAG invoice ingestion and analysis app.
+It accepts invoice PDFs and images, extracts structured invoice data, stores exact fields in SQLite, stores searchable summaries in ChromaDB, and uses a LangGraph agent to decide which retrieval path should answer each user question.

 The project currently includes: